-All 8 gates on the figure coarse are to be passed twice, in the correct order and in the shortes time possible.
-Extra points are given for a faultless run, points are deducted for bouys touched according to the list (as seen in Anex D4).
+All 8 gates on the figure course are to be passed twice, in the correct order and in the shortest time possible.
+Points are earned for each gate passing according to the list in Annex D4.
+The maximum points of 120 are given for all gates passed without any buoy touch.